-Rhys Morgan BSc BA MA MPhil – Project Archaeologist
+Dr Rhys Morgan BSc BA MA PhD – Archaeologist

 Rhys has been working in commercial archaeology for the past five years and has experience conducting fieldwork across the whole of Britain, particularly Wales and Southern England.
 As well as being a field archaeologist, Rhys is also heavily involved in academia.
-He specialises in the prehistory of Britain and Ireland and is undertaking a PhD at the University of Southampton, which focuses on the Neolithic architecture of Orkney.
+He specialises in the prehistory of Britain and Ireland and has recently completed a PhD at the University of Southampton, which focused on the Neolithic architecture of Orkney.
 He also teaches at the University of Southampton on a part-time basis and is currently lecturing an undergraduate module on archaeological theory.

 Outside of fieldwork and academic research, Rhys is also keenly interested in public engagement and communicating archaeological heritage to a wider audiences in both Welsh and English.
 He speaks regularly at conferences on topics ranging from prehistoric archaeology to historic architecture and has more recently been involved in both TV and radio.